-Ever since I started travel hacking, I’ve kept hearing about the Southwest Companion Pass and how beneficial it is to have.
-Many people consider it one of the best travel hacking perks you can earn, allowing you and a partner to travel for free for as long as two years.
+Ever since I began travel hacking, I’ve kept hearing about the Southwest Companion Pass and how beneficial it is to have.
+Many people consider it one of the best travel hacking perks you can earn, allowing you and a partner to travel for free for up to two years (if timed correctly).
 If Southwest flies out of your primary airport and you plan to travel domestically with two people, there’s incredible value you can get out of it.

-If it makes sense for you, the Southwest Companion Pass is something that you should definitely look to get (especially if you’re reading this at the beginning of the year).
+If you’re able to fly on Southwest, getting the Southwest Companion Pass is something you should definitely consider.
 Here’s how it works.

 What Is The Southwest Companion Pass?

-With this in mind, the optimal way to earn the Southwest Companion Pass is to earn it as close to the beginning of the year as possible.
-If you time it right, you’ll have the Southwest Companion Pass for as long as two years.
+With this in mind, the optimal way to earn the Southwest Companion Pass is to earn it as close to the beginning of the calendar year as possible.
+If you time it right, you can get the Southwest Companion Pass for almost two years.

-The great thing about the Southwest Companion Pass is that your companion flies for free even if you use Southwest points to book your own flight.
-That’s a big deal because it means that your Southwest points go twice as far since you can buy your own ticket using points, then book your companion for free.
+The great thing about the Southwest Companion Pass is that your companion flies for free even if you use Southwest points to book your flight.
+That’s a big deal because it effectively makes it so your Southwest points go twice as far since you can buy your ticket using points and then book your companion to fly for free.

 How To Get The Southwest Companion Pass

-In order to get the Southwest Companion Pass, you’ll need to earn 125,000 Southwest Rapid Rewards points in one calendar year.
-The easiest way to do this is to open up two Southwest Credit Cards and earn the signup bonus on each one.
-If the signup bonuses are high enough, you’ll be able to earn your 125,000 Southwest points just from the signup bonuses.
+To get the Southwest Companion Pass, you’ll need to earn 135,000 Southwest Rapid Rewards points in one calendar year.
+The easiest way to do this is to open two Southwest Credit Cards and earn the signup bonus on each one.
+If the signup bonuses are high enough, you’ll be able to earn your 135,000 Southwest points just from the signup bonuses.

-The process of opening up the cards is pretty simple – just apply for the cards like any other card.
+The process of opening the cards is pretty simple – just apply for the cards like any other card.
 You can apply for the Southwest cards using my referral links if you feel like supporting this website.
+For the Southwest business cards, you’ll need to have a business, but almost everything can qualify as a business (basically, if you earn any amount of money or have some way to earn money outside of a W-2 job, you have a business that qualifies you for a business credit card).
+For more information about business credit cards, check out this post: Business Credit Cards: The Ultimate Tool For Travel Hackers

 You should also create your Southwest Rapids Rewards Account in advance so that your signup bonus can be properly credited to your frequent flyer account (when you apply for the cards, you’ll enter your Southwest Rapid Rewards Account number so that your points can be tied to your account).